jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar noon error

-Using civil noon rather than today's local solar noon can introduce up to [30° of error][civil-time-error].
-You're often within 8°, but some localities fudge the time more than others.

-Add another 15° if you forget to compensate for daylight saving time in the summer.
+Imagine an Earth perfectly divided into 24 time zones of uniform width where civil time at the center of each zone is synchronized with solar mean time.
+On such an Earth, using civil noon rather than today's local solar noon would introduce at most 46 minutes of error, or about 12°.

+But we don't live on such an Earth.
+The reality is that time-zone boundaries are irregular and most countries observe daylight saving time.
+So civil time can easily be off by another hour and a half, sometimes more.

+It's worth finding out when your solar noon is.
+It'll vary a bit over the seasons, so you may want to just remember what it is at the equinoxes.
+That'll get you within 16 minutes, or 4°.

 #### Equatorial-alignment error